 In order to reduce the monetary phenomena to the essentials, it is supposed that all financial transactions are carried out (at first without costs) by the central bank.
 The stock of money then takes the form of current deposits or current overdrafts.
 From this follows quantity of money = debit side of the central bank’s balance sheet = current deposits.

 In period 2 the wage rate and the price are doubled.
-Since no cash balances are carried forward from one period to the next, there results no real balance effect provided the doubling takes place exactly at the beginning of period 2.
+Since no cash balances are carried forward from one period to the next, no real balance effect happens provided the doubling takes place exactly at the beginning of period 2.

 The transaction pattern looks the SAME if employment L is doubled and productivity R, wage rate W, and price P remain unchanged.
 So, only the REAL variables employment L and output O double, but the transaction pattern is identical with a doubling of the NOMINAL variables wage rate W and price P. This tells one immediately that the commonplace Quantity Theory is false.